Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Start Fire

+- **Type**: `server_scripts`

 TFC uses this event for lighting fires or optionally light-able blocks.
 This event *should* be cancelled if it was handled here.
 If you want your items to act like Flint and Steel or Torches, add them to either the `tfc:starts_fires_with_items` tag or the `tfc:starts_fires_with_durability` tags.

-This event is fired in the `server_scripts` folder

 ### Method Signatures